 In general, it is a good idea to soak your chickpeas for at least 8 hours (overnight is even better).
 The soaking speeds up the cooking process.
-The chickpeas will soak up water and expand over time, so be sure to use the right sized bowl.
+Do note that the chickpeas will soak up water and expand over time, so be sure to use the right sized bowl.

 If you are using unsoaked beans, I recommend cooking them in the pressure cooker because it is faster.
 You can also cook unsoaked beans in the slow cooker on low for 8 hours.
-The chickpeas will be al dente—still fully cooked but not as tender.
+The texture of the chickpeas will be al dente.

 HOW TO USE YOUR COOKED CHICKPEAS: A FEW RECIPES